A young woman sitting on the floor and holding a laptop laughs as a dog nuzzles her neck.

 2. Your credit card is declined

 Having your credit card declined unexpectedly can be a shock, especially if you’ve always had good credit.
 Unfortunately, it’s another one of the signs of identity theft you need to watch out for.
-A declined card could mean that an identity thief has maxed out your credit limit or has opened fraudulent accounts in your name and skipped out on the bill.
-This could also cause your credit score to drop.

 3. You’re flooded with calls or notices from debt collectors

-Being hounded by debt collectors is annoying, especially when it’s connected to a bill you’re sure you don’t owe.
 If debt collectors are calling you day and night or sending letters to your home, don’t ignore them.
-They could be a sign that an identity thief has racked up credit card bills in your name or taken out a loan using your personal information.
+They could be a sign that an identity thief has racked up credit card bills in your name.
+It’s also possible that thieves have taken out a loan using your personal information.

-4. You’re denied for new credit
+4. You’re denied new credit

 For example, you’re denied because of multiple derogatory items on your credit report when you always pay your bills on time.
 This could suggest that someone has been using your information without your knowledge.